 4.2 In addition to this Internal Regulation, the Hub can only be governed by its own foundational documents, and cannot simultaneously represent another organisational network.
 A Hub’s name must include “MyData”.
 This may be translated into native languages.

-4.3 A Hub must always have a Leadership Team of MyData Global members.
-This team will consist of at least two (2) members who are either individual members or representatives authorised by an organisational member.
+4.3 A Hub has a Leadership Team consisting of MyData Global members.
+This team will consist of at least three (3) members (either individual members or representatives authorised by an organisational member), of whom at least two (2) hold different organisational affiliations (if applicable).
 The leadership team is accountable and responsible to MyData Global for all activities of the Hub.
 In the case of Legal Entity Hubs (see section 5), the responsibility lies with the legal entity, not the individual members of the Leadership Team.

 4.4 A Hub must have an appointed Contact Person (who may be part of the Leadership Team) for communications between the Hub and MyData Global.
 The Contact Person is responsible for keeping MyData Global updated on any changes in Hub’s Leadership Team’s contact details as well as Principles of Operation, and Action Plan as described below.

-4.5 Action Plan: Hubs are responsible for their management, strategy and budget.
-Hub’s Leadership Team shall develop together with the participants of the Hub an Action Plan for the Hub and maintain it updated.
-MyData Global shall be informed about the current Action Plan annually, or whenever significant changes occur.
+4.5 Action Plan: Hubs manage their own activity, strategy and budget.
+Hub’s Leadership Team develops together with the participants of the Hub an Action Plan for the Hub and maintains it updated.
+MyData Global is informed about the Action Plans annually, or whenever significant changes occur.

 4.6 Promoting Membership: Hubs are expected to regularly promote MyData Global’s Membership and activities in their own activities and communication.